dspeyer/dspeyer.github.io/magic.md

 * A teacher who knows the school
 * A spellbook of the school
-* General knowledge regarding the school, a dc 25 spellcraft check and 40 hours of research
+* General knowledge regarding the school, a DC 25 spellcraft check and 40 hours of research
-* A dc 35 spellcraft check and 80 hours of research
+* A DC 35 spellcraft check and 80 hours of research

 The first three options result in knowing all the standard effects in the school, but the true from-scratch option grants a single proof-of-concept effect.
 Additional effects can be researched according to the Researching New Effects rules.